shanker-narayan/grocery_data_analysis/README.md

 Therefore, for all spending analyses in this project, I treat each row in sales as one distinct order.
 Order-level revenue is computed using: **quantity** (from sales.csv) * **price** (from products.csv)

+**---------- Interpreting Rank Divergence ----------**
+To understand how cities differ in their purchasing behavior, I compared two metrics:

+sales_rank: a city’s position based on the total number of orders

+rev_rank: a city’s position based on total revenue

+rank_diff = sales_rank - rev_rank

+Since a rank of 1 is best, the difference between these ranks reveals whether a city’s orders are generally high value or low value relative to how many are placed.

+Cities like Richmond, Portland, and Tulsa had the highest negative rank_diff, meaning their revenue is underperforming relative to sales.
+This tells me that there could be lots of transactions in these cities, but that they tend to be smaller and cheaper on average.

+Cities like Lubbock, Jacksonville, and Arlington had the highest positive rank_diff, showing that revenue outperformed number of sales in these regions.
+This tells me that there are fewer transactions, but that they may be larger or more expensive on average.

+Cities like Tucson, Indianapolis, Akron, Newark, and Colorado had matching sales and revenue ranks, meaning that revenue was aligned with their sales volume.